blockchainvn/hyperledger-fabric-k8s/README.md

 ```

-> Alternative way to run at your machine is using fnssh.sh scritp
+> Alternative way to run at your local machine is using fnssh.sh script